 Of course, with this history brings the question: is the poster a work of art or an artifact?
 Where does it sit on the spectrum between art and design?
 The first answer is yes to both.
 As I mentioned at the begging of this entry, the poster is not high art.
 It was never meant to be housed in a museum or even held onto for posterity.
 Its intent is every bit as ephemeral and purposeful as today’s television commercials.
 And yet, the greatest poster artists managed to stretch the medium beyond the realm of mere advertising, creating images as beautiful as Manet’s Olympia or Van Gogh’s Water Lilies.
 These designers brought the essence of fine art to the streets, removing its exclusivity and its privilege.
 At the same time, posters serve as artifacts of their eras, bringing light to how people consumed their culture and the products made to serve it.
 I once saw a poster advertising velvet-cushioned balcony armrests – literally a product made to make it more comfortable for you to spy on your neighbors, a totally acceptable and normal hobby in 1901.

 Posters are also not art for art’s sake.
 They have a specific purpose dictated by the client, and therefore sit within the realm of design.
-Where art presents beauty or challenges the viewer to think differently, posters use images to produce a clear reaction that gets its audience to buy/embrace/attend the product being shown in said image.
+Where art presents beauty or challenges the viewer to think differently, posters use images to produce a clear reaction that gets its audience to buy/embrace/attend the product being shown.
 There is a specific action, usually associated with commerce, that is intended behind every poster.
 Manet’s Olympia doesn’t do that.
 And while great posters can be appreciated for their artful beauty – and are even occasionally made by mainstream artists like Lautrec – they are more than just art.
 They are methods of simple communication, able to be understood and digested quickly by the broadest possible audience.
 If the poster falls short of expressing this idea, then no amount of beauty will make it a good poster – it fails if it’s too complicated or confusing.